shmykelsa/AA-Tweaker/README.md

 What this app does is making some SQLite queries in order to alter some features of Android Auto.
 It contains the trick inside [AA Phenotype Patcher](https://github.com/Eselter/AA-Phenotype-Patcher) to patch custom apps in order to work in AA (and the same script is contained) and with the same principle it unlocks some other things in Android Auto.

-# Available commands (version 1.0):
+# Available commands (version 1.4):

-1. Patch for custom Android Auto apps
+- Patch for custom Android Auto apps
-2. Disable speed restrictions while driving (preview of messages will be shown always)
+- Disable speed restrictions while driving (preview of messages will be shown always)
-3. Disable six tap limit (the banner asking to pay attention to road will not be shown anymore)
+- Disable six tap limit (the banner asking to pay attention to road will not be shown anymore)
-4. Enable Assistant Shortcuts (you can learn more here: https://www.reddit.com/r/AndroidAuto/comments/jtli3q/howtoroot_only_force_activation_of_assistant/)
+- Enable Assistant Shortcuts (you can learn more here: https://www.xda-developers.com/andr...llpaper-and-tests-google-assistant-shortcuts/)
-5. Enable assistant animation in navbar (you can learn more here: https://www.reddit.com/r/AndroidAuto/comments/ju4jo3/inside_aa_theres_a_hidden_animation_that_will/)
+- Enable assistant animation in navbar
-6. Disable launch of Navigator app at start
+- Disable launch of Navigator app at start
-7. Disable red outline on battery icon when Battery Saver is active
+- Disable red outline on battery icon when Battery Saver is active
+- Enable force Widescreen (or force disable it)
+- Force statusbar to be black opaque
+- Set notification duration from 0ms to 20 seconds
+- Set media notification duration (on the bar) to up to 15 minutes
+- (BETA) Disable Bluetooth auto connect

 Hopefully more to come :)